tkikawa/WAGASCI-BabyMIND-MC/README.md

-GEANT4 for simulation code for WAGASCI+BabyMIND at J-PARC
+GEANT4 simulation code for WAGASCI+BabyMIND at J-PARC
 ========

 This is the GEANT4 Monte Calro simulation code WAGASCI project at J-PARC.
 All the detector components, WAGASCI, Proton Module, Side MRD and Baby-MIND, are included.